rahuliiitm/stock-play-backend/technical-specification.md

-# StockPlay Backend Technical Specification (v0.8)
+# StockPlay Backend Technical Specification (v1.0)

 ## 1. Overview
-StockPlay is a stocks prediction and virtual trading contest platform.
-Users join time-bound contests, receive a virtual balance, place simulated trades on supported equities within the contest window, and compete on leaderboards based on portfolio value.
+StockPlay is a portfolio management and tracking platform.
+Users can create and manage stock portfolios (manual or connected to broker APIs like Groww), track returns, and participate in a global leaderboard.
 This specification defines backend architecture, data model, APIs, integrations, and non-functional requirements to implement the platform using NestJS, PostgreSQL, and Redis.

 - Primary stack: NestJS (TypeScript), PostgreSQL (RDS-ready), Redis (ElastiCache-ready)
 - ORM: TypeORM